kparlar/stockwatcher/README.md

 ## How To Run
 After git clone, you can directly run from your ide as any spring-boot project.
 When the application stated you can use the postman request to insert data or get data.
-Or if you want to run jar, first you have to clone the project from repository, inside the powerfiler folder run first **mvn package** (run this under services-stockwatcher folder) this will build a jar called **stockwatcher-0.0.1-SNAPSHOT.jar** under target folder.
+Or if you want to run jar, first you have to clone the project from repository, (please dont forget to checkout feature/initial-commit branch, cause this code has not been merged to master branch yet.) inside the Stockwatcher folder  go to services\services-stockwatcher folder.
+Inside services-stockwatcher folder run first
+**mvn package** (run this under services-stockwatcher folder) this will build a jar called **stockwatcher-0.0.1-SNAPSHOT.jar** under target folder.
-Than you can run the application with  **java -jar stockwatcher-0.0.1-SNAPSHOT.jar** command.
+Than go to target folder and you can run the application with  **java -jar stockwatcher-0.0.1-SNAPSHOT.jar** command.

 when the service is on, it will host on port 8010.
 Here I use Flyway to ingest data under folder
 \services-stockwatcher\src\resources\db\migration\V1_2__init.sql.
 I will also use liquibase but prefer this one, this is much more easy implementation, but i admire Liquibase.